-The City's pension plan is defined as L-3 offered through Missouri Local Government Employees' Retirement System (LAGERS).
+The City's pension plan is defined as L-6 offered through Missouri Local Government Employees' Retirement System (LAGERS).
 This pension plan provides a guaranteed benefit for the lifetime of the eligible member.
 Employees are vested after five (5) years and service time in the plan may travel with the member to other applicable public employers in Missouri.
 The pension amount is based upon a formula representing final average salary, years of service and the plan multiplier.

-Effective on or around April 2022, The City will contribute 9% of the employee's base wages to a 457 plan through Missions's Square/ICMA-RC.
-Employees are not required to contribute but may do so up to the allowable contribution allowance as determined by the IRS.
-The employee must be employed six (6) months for eligibility, but contributions will be retroactive to the initial hire date.
+The City will match 100% of the employee's contribution up to a maximum City contribution of 4% of the employee's base salary to a 457 plan through Missions's Square.
+This is a voluntary benefit and the employee is not required to contribute but may do so up to the allowable contribution allowance as determined by the IRS.